 Rules of conduct were strictly observed.
 Most duels required both parties to be armed similarly to ensure a fair contest.
 The time and place were agreed upon in advance.
 Spectators were often required to maintain a circle and not interfere.
 A warrior who broke the agreed-upon rules — for example, by attacking from behind before the signal was given — would be considered dishonored and could be killed by the spectators without penalty.
 This code of conduct ensured that the duel was a test of skill and courage, not a simple ambush.

 Before combat, warriors would often perform rituals to invoke the gods and prepare their minds.
 They might offer a sacrifice, recite a poem, or perform a specific gesture with their weapons.
 The act of mankenn (identifying oneself and one's lineage) was a common part of the pre-duel ritual, reinforcing the idea that the combat was not just between two individuals but between two family lines and their respective honor.
+Some warriors would draw blood from their own arm as an offering to Odin, or carve runes into their weapons for magical protection.

-The Shifting View of Dueling and Legacy
+The Shifting View of Dueling and Its Legacy

 The tradition of ritual combat did not disappear with the decline of the Germanic tribes.
 It evolved and adapted, leaving a lasting imprint on European culture.
 The most direct descendant of Germanic dueling practices is the medieval trial by combat (or judicial duel), which persisted in various forms throughout the Middle Ages in France, Germany, and England.
 This practice was formally sanctioned by secular authorities and even, at times, by the Church, before gradually being abolished in favor of more rational legal systems.